Canadian Confederation: Early attempts

-The idea of unification was presented in 1839 by Lord Durham in his Report on the Affairs of British North America, which resulted in the Act of Union 1840.
+Lord Durham presented his idea of unification in 1839 Report on the Affairs of British North America, which resulted in the Act of Union 1840.
 Beginning in 1857, Joseph-Charles Taché proposed a federation in a series of 33 articles published in the Courrier du Canada.

-In 1859, Alexander Tilloch Galt, George-Étienne Cartier and John Ross travelled to Great Britain to present the British Parliament with a project for confederation of the British colonies.
+Two years later, Alexander Tilloch Galt, George-Étienne Cartier, and John Ross travelled to the United Kingdom to present the British Parliament with a project for confederation of the British colonies.
 The proposal was received by the London authorities with polite indifference.
-By 1864, it was clear that continued governance of the Province of Canada under the terms of the 1840 Act of Union had become impracticable.
-Therefore, a Great Coalition of parties formed in order to reform the political system.